The Metric Nature of Matter: Discussion

 \section{Discussion}

-In this paper we present a geometrical construction {\it over} a configuration space of gauge connections and show that it gives rise to a non-perturbative quantum Yang-Mills theory coupled to a fermionic sector on a curved background.
+In this paper we present a geometrical construction {\it over} a configuration space of gauge connections and show that it gives rise to a candidate for a non-perturbative quantum Yang-Mills theory coupled to a fermionic sector on a curved background.

 Perhaps one of the most surprising features of this construction is that it presents a candidate for a fundamental theory where gravity remains classical.
-Since the construction includes a gauge-covariant and dynamical ultra-violet regularisation there does not appear to be any need nor any room for a quantisation of gravity.
-We find this rather fascinating.\\
+Since the construction includes a gauge-covariant and dynamical ultra-violet regularisation there does not appear to be any need nor any room for a quantisation of gravity. \\

 The construction involves a number of novel concepts, such as gauge covariant metrics on configuration spaces, infinite-dimensional gauge covariant Bott-Dirac operators and gauge covariant, dynamical regularisation, which in turn raises a number of questions.
 In the following we will discuss some of these questions.